Addressing the Barriers

 One way to meet recruitment and retention goals of a study, improve patient access to clinical trials, and ease the travel burden for participants, is to organize service transfers from home-to-clinic, and any other travel accommodations necessary for the clinical trial.

-Researchers can coordinate participant transportation by partnering with reputable rideshare services, such as rideshare services such as Lyft and Uber, or with the patient’s insurer, medical provider, or a local community center, to increase convenience and eliminate out-of-pocket expenses for participants.
+Researchers can coordinate participant transportation by partnering with reputable rideshare services, such as Lyft and Uber, or with the patient’s insurer, medical provider, or a local community center, to increase convenience and eliminate out-of-pocket expenses for participants.

 Voluntary participation in research is more challenging for participants at or under the federal poverty line due to the nature of the jobs they obtain that offer fewer options to earn paid time off, sick leave, vacation, and access to remote work.